Potentially progressive maculopathy.

 Centre for Hearing and Vision Research

 University of Manchester

 PB has undertaken research activities and received research grants (from charities and the Medical Research Council) that relate to basic mechanisms underpinning age-related macular degeneration.
-He is also submitting patent applications concerning potential new treatments for age-related macular degeneration.
+He is an inventor on a patent for a new treatment for age-related macular degeneration filed by the University of Manchester.
 He does not believe that any of these activities are competing interests with respect to the content of the monograph.